Shadow Health

 The Shadow Health claims to include "cross-functional teams using agile management" in its work environment.
 Shadow Health is a graduate of The Innovation Hub, a local incubator hub opened in 2011, whose tenants are claimed to have "created more than 760 jobs and drawn more than $50 million in private investment funds" Shadow Health has been named as one of the "2014 Florida Companies to watch".
-It moved to larger office spaces in both 2012 and again in December 2015.
+It moved to larger office spaces in 2012 and again in December 2015.